Is Generation Required for Data-Efficient Perception?: Introduction

 In recent years, consensus around this problem has shifted, following breakthroughs in non-generative methods for representation learning~\citep{radford2021learning,caron2021emerging, tschannen2025siglip, oquab2024dinov}.
 These methods, trained with self- or weak supervision, now enable unprecedented performance on perceptual tasks such as object recognition~\citep{simeoni2025dinov3} and image captioning~\citep{fan2025scaling,beyer2024paligemma}.
 This progress has given rise to a common assumption that non-generative methods provide the most promising path toward human-level visual perception, while generative approaches are not necessary~\citep{balestriero2024how}.

 Yet, despite their remarkable performance, current non-generative methods fall short in another key pillar of human visual perception: \emph{data efficiency}.
 Specifically, these methods rely on web-scale datasets in which different visual concepts are encountered across diverse contexts, with high frequency~\citep{udandarao2024no}, and often with language supervision~\citep{zhang2024vision}.
 In contrast, human children achieve robust visual perception through much more constrained data, encountering concepts only a handful of times, mainly in the same settings (e.g., the home), and with little supervision~\citep{tenenbaum2011how,lake2017building}.
-To reach this level of data efficiency, it has been conjectured across several disciplines~\citep{lake_human,kilbertus2018generalization,peters2024does} that a generative approach may be necessary.
-This raises a key question: Can non-generative approaches to perception also achieve human-level data efficiency, or is generation required?
+To reach this level of data efficiency, it has been conjectured across several disciplines~\citep{lake_human,kilbertus2018generalization,peters2024does} that generative methods may play a central role.
+This raises a key question: Do generative methods offer a fundamental advantage for achieving human-level data efficiency or is the poor data efficiency of non-generative methods simply a limitation of current approaches rather than of the non-generative paradigm itself?

-In this work, we approach this question by analyzing, both in theory and practice, whether generative and non-generative methods can achieve \emph{compositional generalization}~\citep{FODOR19883,greff2020binding}.
-Compositional generalization is the ability to perceive out-of-domain (OOD) scenes containing unseen combinations of concepts, e.g., a dog in the park after only seeing dogs in the house.
-It is thus essential for realizing the data efficiency of human perception.
+In this work, we investigate this question by analyzing what is required for generative and non-generative methods to achieve \emph{compositional generalization}, a core component of human data efficiency~\citep{FODOR19883,greff2020binding}.
+Compositional generalization is the ability to perceive out-of-domain (OOD) scenes containing unseen combinations of concepts, e.g., a penguin in the desert after only seeing penguins in the snow~(\cref{fig:header}).
+Since these scenes are absent from the training distribution, achieving compositional generalization is ultimately a problem of imposing the correct inductive biases on a model.
+We thus compare the inductive biases required for compositional generalization in generative and non-generative methods.

-\textbf{Theoretical Analysis.} Under the compositional data generating process of~\citet{brady2025interaction}, we formalize the inductive biases required to \emph{guarantee} compositional generalization for decoder-based (\emph{generative}) and encoder-based (\emph{non-generative}) methods (Sec.~\ref{sec:setup}).
-We then show that enforcing these inductive biases on encoders is generally infeasible, since doing so requires knowledge of the geometry of OOD regions of the data manifold, which is unknown a priori (Sec.~\ref{sec:encoder_res}).
-In contrast, the biases required for decoders are independent of the data manifold and can be enforced through regularization or architectural design.
-Compositional generalization is then realized by inverting the decoder, which can be done efficiently in-domain (ID) via an autoencoder, and OOD via gradient-based search (Sec.~\ref{sec:gb_search}) and generative replay (Sec.~\ref{sec:gen_replay}).
-Taken together, these results suggest that compositional generalization cannot be achieved in non-generative methods through inductive bias, but can be in generative methods through constraining and inverting a decoder.